 Robert was born in Sheffield and served for 36 years in South Yorkshire Police in a number of roles and specialisms.
 He served at all ranks including 6 months as the temporary Chief Constable.
 He had national responsibility for the development of policies and procedures for policing sporting events in stadiums (other than football).
 He was awarded the Queen’s Police Medal for distinguished police service.

 Since retiring from the Police service in October 2012 Robert has taken on a number of other roles including being the chair of a registered charity, the Boys and Girls Clubs of South Yorkshire, which aims to help local young people develop their skills and reach their potential.
-In addition he currently acts as the independent chair of the Barnsley Safeguarding Children Board and the Barnsley Safeguarding Adult Board.
+In addition he currently acts as the independent chair of the Barnsley Safeguarding Children Partnership and the Barnsley Safeguarding Adult Board.

 Julie Kenny CBE DL